openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 parameters are described:

-- ``MSTSFreightAnimEnabled`` specifies if eventual MSTS freight animations within the trainset are enabled (1) or not (0).
+- ``MSTSFreightAnimEnabled`` specifies if eventual MSTS freight animations within the trainset are enabled ( 1 ) or not ( 0 ).
 This is useful if one wants to use a wagon where the load is already shown with a (static) MSTS freight animation.
-In such a case the MSTS freight animation must be disabled, to use the OR freightanim, that allows to modify the vertical position of the freight shape.
+In such a case the MSTS freight animation must be disabled in order to use the OR freightanim to adjust vertical position of the freight shape.
 - ``WagonEmptyWeight`` defines the mass of the wagon when empty.
-If the parameter is missing, the weight of the load is not considered and the weight of the wagon is always the value present in the root .eng file.
+If the parameter is missing, the weight of the load is not considered and the weight of the wagon is always the value present in the root .eng/.wag file.
-- ``IsGondola`` specifies (in case it is set to 1) if the load has to be rotated during unloading, as happens in a gondola wagon.
+- ``IsGondola`` when set to ( 1 ) specifies the load has to be rotated during unloading, as happens in a gondola wagon.
 If absent the parameter is set to 0.
 - ``UnloadingStartDelay`` specifies, if present, after how many seconds after pressing of the T key the unloading starts.
-This is due to the fact that some seconds may be needed before the wagon is set in a unloading layout.
+This is due to the fact that some time may be needed before the wagon is in position to unload.
 For example, a gondola must rotate more than a certain number of degrees before the load begins to fall down.

-There may be more than one ``FreightAnimContinuous`` subblock, one for each possible load type.
+There may be more than one ``FreightAnimContinuous`` subblock, one for each possible load type, though only one continuous load can be present at any given moment.
 The parameters of the subblock are described below:

 .. index::
+    single: SubType
     single: IntakePoint
     single: FreightGrain
     single: FreightCoal
     single: FreightGravel
     single: FreightSand
     single: FuelWater
     single: FuelCoal
     single: FuelDiesel
     single: FuelWood
     single: FuelSand
     single: FreightGeneral
     single: FreightLivestock
     single: FreightFuel
     single: FreightMilk
     single: SpecialMail
     single: Shape
+    single: Offset
+    single: Flip
+    single: ShapeHierarchy
+    single: Visibility
     single: MaxHeight
     single: MinHeight
     single: FreightWeightWhenFull
     single: FullAtStart

+- ``SubType`` is used to indicate if a freightanim is a ``container`` to be manged by the :ref:`container system<features-containers>` or a standard ``default`` freightanim.
+If not defined, the type is assumed to be default.
 - ``IntakePoint`` has the same format and the same meaning of the IntakePoint line within the standard MSTS freight animations.
 Following types of loads are
   accepted: FreightGrain, FreightCoal, FreightGravel, FreightSand, FuelWater, FuelCoal, FuelDiesel, FuelWood, FuelSand, FreightGeneral, FreightLivestock, FreightFuel, FreightMilk, SpecialMail.
 All these types of loads can be defined.
   Some of the pickup types (to right of FuelDiesel) need to be coded in W text files.
-- ``Shape`` defines the path of the shape to be displayed for the load
+- ``Shape`` defines the file path and name of the shape to be displayed for the load
+- ``Offset`` specifies the x (left/right), y (up/down), and z (back/front) offsets in
+  units of length (default meters) of the freight shape file from its origin position.
+  This may be needed to precisely position the shape, but is optional.
+- ``Flip`` determines if the freight shape should be flipped 180 degrees.
+If Flip isn't entered, or is given a value of ( 0 ), no flip will occur.
+- ``ShapeHierarchy`` can be used to determine which sub object of the locomotive/wagon shape the freight shape should be attached to, determined by specifying the name of the sub object matrix.
+Note that the position of the freight shape is measured relative to the origin of the sub object it is attached to, and the freight shape will move in sync with whatever sub object it is attached to.
+The matrix names used by the rolling stock can be determined using shape viewing utilities.
+If this parameter isn't included or the given matrix name can't be found, the freight shape will attach to the main locomotive/wagon shape object.
+- ``Visibility`` if present, changes which camera views the freight shape will be visible from.
+If the parameter is missing, the freightanim will be visible only from outside cameras and from any inside camera of locomotives different from the one hosting the freight animation.
+The same behavior occurs if the substring ``"Outside"`` is entered in the ``Visibility`` parameter.
+However, in some cases it may be desired to show the freightanim while inside the cab view, in which case ``"Cab2D"`` and/or ``"Cab3D"`` substrings can be added. ``Cab2D`` allows the freightanim to be seen while inside the 2D cabview of the attached locomotive, and ``Cab3D`` does the same for 3D cab views.
+Any combination of settings can be applied, so long as all settings are contained within the same quotation marks and commas are present to separate individual settings.
+For example, ``Visibility ( "Cab2D, Cab3D" )`` would make the freightanim visible from either style of cab view, but *not* from outside.
-- ``MaxHeight`` defines the height of the shape over its 0 position at full load
+- ``MaxHeight`` defines the height of the shape over its default position at full load (after accounting for any y displacement entered in ``Offset``)
-- ``MinHeight`` defines the height of the shape over its 0 position at zero load
+- ``MinHeight`` defines the height of the shape over its default position at zero load (after accounting for any y displacement entered in ``Offset``)
 - ``FreightWeightWhenFull`` defines the mass of the freight when the wagon is full; the mass of the wagon is computed by adding the mass of the empty wagon to the actual mass of the freight
-- ``FullAtStart`` defines wether the wagon is fully loaded (1) or is empty at game start; if there are more continuous OR freightanims that have ``FullAtStart`` set to 1, only the first one is considered.
+- ``FullAtStart`` defines wether the wagon is fully loaded ( 1 ) or is empty at game start; if there are more continuous OR freightanims that have ``FullAtStart`` set to 1, only the first one is considered.